 Related Article: Can I Use Neem Oil for Plants as Pest Control?

-Everyone loves to grow tomatoes, but I have found them to be a pretty difficult fruit to grow unless you have a greenhouse.
+Everyone loves to grow tomatoes, but I have found them to be a pretty difficult fruit to grow unless you have a greenhouse or grow them indoors.
 Tomatoes that grow outside greenhouses do not ripen very quickly and they are often exposed to diseases.
 This year I will try my luck again as every vegetable garden feels incomplete unless there is a tomato plant in there.
 I am planning to keep the plant in a sunny spot, such as, the front porch.
 Keeping my fingers crossed for a decent harvest this year.

 Towards the beginning of spring, keep a few potatoes aside from your regular shopping.
 Allow them to sprout.
 Once you see them sprouting place them directly in the ground and cover them.
 A sunny spot is good for them.
 When you see the leaves starting to grow, cover them with more soil or compost.
 Do this a couple of times, so you have small potato mounds.
 By doing so, you are allowing the plant to produce several potatoes in one go.